Monthly Archives: August 2011

 Ship Designers Needed!

 The Aerial Forces of the Hive, Queen and Country universe are locked in an arms race!
 Each nation seeks to field the best aerial vessels possible.
 New designs are constantly being sought and each ship makes all those that came before it obsolete relics.

-Hive, Queen and Country is opening a design contest for would be aerial architects.
+where can i buy tadacip Hive, Queen and Country is opening a design contest for would be aerial architects.
 The design rules are included below as are weblinks to examples of other designs.
 The prizes will include a rapid prototyped model of your ship and inclusion of the design in an upcoming Hive, Queen and Country product.
 You will receive full credit for the design in the product and a complimentary copy when it reaches print.

 Good Luck and Good Hunting!

 Contest participants will design an aerolyth ship (or class of ships) in the HQC setting using simplified design rules.
 Submissions should consist of:

 • Drawings of the ship (top and side exterior view plus any additional pictures you want to include, such as drawings of the ship in action, floor plans, etc…)

 • Description of the ship and how it fits in the HQC universe.
 This could include:

 o Which nation built the ship, and which use it